Terms & Conditions of Sale

 9 The service does not include any international phone calls made by the Supplier on the Client’s behalf.

 The Supplier abides by UK holiday entitlement laws and allocates 28 leave days to all employees.
 The company is thus officially closed on the eight (8) UK bank holidays.
 The remaining twenty (20) leave days may be redeemed throughout the year.
-The limitation is that employees are required to provide advance notice to the company and their clients, as well as make provision for coverage options.
-The Supplier will use its best endeavours to provides an alternative PA to step in to take care of everything for that period.
+Your personal assistant will always consult you before booking a holiday to avoid missing peak times for your business.
+While they are away we provide emergency cover should you need it as well as call answering.